What is Safeguarding?

 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

-See the 'Policies' page for our Safeguarding Policy.
+See the 'Policies' page for our Child Protection Policy.

 Claybrooke's Commitment to Safeguarding and Child Protection